swarnalee-m/green-website/README.md

 ## How is this different?
 ### New Features
 - Categories! (not clickable yet)
+- Emoji favicons!
+Configure at site level or page level with `favicon:` variable
 - Archive Page!
 Shows an index of all notes, month updated, category, and excerpt.
 - Tables!
 [Commonmark Github Flavored Markdown](<[Commonmark Github Flavored Markdown](https://github.com/github/jekyll-commonmark-ghpages)>)!
 Table syntax matches Obsidian and Github.
 - Obsidian Templates!
 Easily create a new note or page with the proper front matter variables.